MORGANTON, N.C. — Inspectors have found new issues months after a troubled Burke County animal shelter got a new staff.

 Officials said the employees from the McDowell County shelter independently applied for the positions at the Burke County shelter.

-Animal Care Technician Lindsay Stump said she is looking forward to addressing the crisis at the Burke County shelter by bringing her knowledge from working in McDowell County.
+Animal Care Technician Lindsay Stump said she was looking forward to addressing the crisis at the Burke County shelter by bringing her knowledge from working in McDowell County.

 "Their plans are to, hopefully, be a low-kill to no-kill shelter," Stump said.
 "So we're looking forward to bringing our knowledge from working in McDowell County to Burke County."

-The new employees will begin working in Morganton on Aug.
+The new employees began working in Morganton on Aug.
 5.